What is spinal fusion?

-When spinal fusion is performed in the cervical spine along with a diskectomy, it’s called cervical fusion.
-Instead of removing a vertebra, the surgeon removes disks or bone spurs from the cervical spine, which is in the neck.
-There are seven vertebrae separated by intervertebral disks in the cervical spine.
+When spinal fusion is performed in the cervical spine along with a discectomy, it’s called cervical fusion.
+Instead of removing a vertebra, the surgeon removes discs or bone spurs from the cervical spine, which is in the neck.
+There are seven vertebrae separated by intervertebral discs in the cervical spine.